nuxt-community/motd/README.md

 ## Guidelines for adding a new tip

-Thank you for wishing to contribute a Nuxt.js tip.
+Thank you for wanting to contribute a Nuxt.js tip.
 Although we appreciate all contributions, we have to follow some guidelines to make sure that each Nuxt tip we add has an as large as possible impact

 A message of the day should be linked to a npm package, that can be one of the Nuxt.js core packages ~~or one from the eco-system~~.
 For the time being we will only accept tips with regards to functionalities that almost everybody uses.
 In general that means either one of the core packages or one of the officially supported Nuxt modules